 Q: How do I know if I'm a transfer student?

-A: Any student who has attended a postsecondary institution after graduating from high school (with the exception of attendance during the summer term immediately following graduation) is considered a transfer student.
+A: Any student who has attended a postsecondary institution after graduating high school (with the exception of attendance during the summer term immediately following graduation) is considered a transfer student.

 Q: Does my GPA from my previous institution(s) transfer to MSU?